devashar13/IvyHack-DontDieBro/README.md

 ## Objective

 To provide a faster and more reliable source for accident and natural calamity detection by notifying friends,family and everyone in a radius of 500m about the disaster.
+We also plan to expand this app to include features to ensure women safety !

 ## Implementation